Sidebar navigation

 The University for ÍÃ×ÓÏÈÉú

-How we're working with local partners to support Levelling Up in our region
+How we're working with local partners to support our region

 This Civic Partnership Agreement is underpinned by the ÍÃ×ÓÏÈÉú’s vision to become the University for ÍÃ×ÓÏÈÉú.

-Our unique position as a large institution with expertise in research, knowledge services and education, and numerous strong and long-standing partnerships with other key local organisations makes us well placed to work collaboratively in new initiatives and build on what's already being done in the community (e.g. ) to promote inclusion and enrich the economic, social and cultural life in the city of ÍÃ×ÓÏÈÉú and surrounding areas.
+Our unique position as a large institution with expertise in research, knowledge services and education, and numerous strong and long-standing partnerships with other key local organisations makes us well placed to work collaboratively on new initiatives, and build on what's already being done in the community.
+Together we are promoting inclusion and enriching the economic, social and cultural life in the city of ÍÃ×ÓÏÈÉú and surrounding areas.

-Our boundaries will not be limited by geography.
-We'll be directed by need and our assessment of where we can mobilise our collective expertise and resources, to have the most significant positive impact that will level up within our region and with the rest of the UK.
+Our boundaries are not limited by geography.
+We're directed by need and our assessment of where we can mobilise our collective expertise and resources, to have the most significant positive impact for our region and with the rest of the UK.

-We, the signatories below, commit to come together to strengthen this remarkable region, of which we're extremely proud to be a part.
+We, the signatories below, are committed to come together to strengthen this remarkable region, of which we're extremely proud to be a part.
 In order to ensure the success of our work, we commit to:

 - Create a governance structure that ensures our strategic civic contribution has a longevity that goes beyond the membership of any one employee or partner and enables us to collaborate collegially, effectively and efficiently for significant positive impact.